AlessioCoser/goosegame-kotlin/readme.md

 1. Add Player
    ```
    When the user runs: "POST /players/add" with body '{"name":"pippo"}'
-   the system responds with "200" status code and body '["pippo"]'
+   the system responds with "200" status code and body '{"players":["pippo"]}'
    ```

 2. Add Player duplicated player